 A Phase I/II, Observer-blind, Randomised, Placebo-controlled Study to Assess Safety, Immunogenicity and Efficacy of GSK S. Aureus Candidate Vaccine When Administered to Healthy Adults (Dose-escalation) and to Adults 18 to 64 Years of Age With a Recent S. Aureus Skin and Soft Tissue Infection (SSTI)

-Safety, immunogenicity and efficacy of GSK S. aureus candidate vaccine (GSK3878858A) when administered to healthy adults (dose-escalation) and to adults 18 to 64 years of age with a recent S. aureus skin and soft tissue infection (SSTI).
-In the dose-escalation safety lead-in phase in healthy adults safety and immunogenicity of 4 different compositions is assessed.
-After safety has been shown in this phase, in the second phase, proof of principle (PoP) phase of the study in adults with a recent SSTI safety, immunogenicity and efficacy of the final composition of the vaccine is assessed.
+The study evaluates the safety, immunogenicity, and efficacy of the GSK S. aureus candidate vaccine (GSK3878858A) when administered to two groups: healthy adults (dose-escalation phase) and adults aged 18 to 64 years with a recent S. aureus skin and soft tissue infection (SSTI).
+In the dose-escalation safety lead-in phase, the safety and immunogenicity of four different vaccine compositions are assessed in healthy adults.
+Once safety has been established in this phase, the second phase, known as the proof of principle (PoP) phase, will assess the safety, immunogenicity, and efficacy of the final vaccine composition in adults with a recent SSTI.

 Study Overview